Wait — before you pay

 How long do I have to appeal a parking ticket in Annapolis?

-You have 30 days from the date the ticket was issued to file an appeal with Annapolis Parking Services.
+You have 30 days from the date the ticket was issued to file an appeal with City of Annapolis Parking Management.

 Can I appeal a parking ticket online in Annapolis?

 Yes.
-Annapolis accepts online appeals through Annapolis Parking Services.
+Annapolis accepts online appeals through City of Annapolis Parking Management.
+Visit https://www.annapolis.gov/217/Parking to file.

-How much is a parking ticket in Annapolis?
+What is the average parking ticket fine in Annapolis?

-Unpaid tickets in Annapolis typically result in late fees, potential booting or towing, registration holds, and may be sent to collections.
-Your appeal deadline is 30 days.
+Unpaid tickets in Annapolis typically result in late fees, potential booting or towing, and may be sent to collections.
+Your appeal deadline is 30 days — if you miss it, you lose the right to contest.

 City of Annapolis Parking / SP+ (on-street, non-historic zones) / Premium Parking (historic downtown Zones I & II)